SXDXV/SXDXV/README.md

 ### About me

 I am a graduate of St. Petersburg Saint Petersburg State University of Aerospace Instrumentation (SUAI) with a degree in Information Systems and Programming.
-My qualification is a programmer.
+My qualification is a **programmer**.

-In addition to that, I am an experienced freelance UX/UI designer with over 6 years of experience.
+In addition to that, I am an experienced freelance **UX/UI designer** with over **6 years of experience**.

 ### Languages and tools